 This week gold futures saw the highest since March 2014 at $1367.10/ounce, whereas silver at $20.23/ounce highest in the last 23 months.
 Speculations have risen above the $21 mark (predicted at the beginning of 2016), and the experts now say the $32 mark is not far away.
 It has clearly outshined gold in terms of percentage rise since Brexit.

-It’s a very important point to note here, the reason for silver and gold prices rising is not alone the Brexit effect as it is commonly misunderstood.
-But also it is the effect of, “negative real interest rates, currency market volatility and failed central-bank policy worldwide.”
+It’s a crucial point to note here, the reason for silver and gold prices rising is not alone the Brexit effect as it is commonly misunderstood.
+But also it is the effect of “negative real interest rates, currency market volatility and failed central-bank policy worldwide.”
 Say leading economists.
 The reason for the silver price rally is the difference in the trading pattern of silver and gold.
 Silver is traded on a much smaller volume than gold, so it’s much more volatile and also exaggerated sometimes.
 It tends to trade with 2 or 3 times the volatility of gold, mainly because of less volume day by day.

-Though silver prices have seen continuous and huge uptrend since the beginning of the year 2016, some commodity experts are very pessimistic about the present prices.
-They say silver is overpriced currently due to market / economic situation.
+Though silver prices have seen a continuous and huge uptrend since the beginning of 2016, some commodity experts are very pessimistic about the present prices.
+They say silver is overpriced currently due to the market / economic situation.
 Unlike gold, silver prices also depend on industrial growth across the globe.
 At the same time, a few things which are quite uncommon are happening in the silver demand and supply situation.
 It is seen that silver production has been flat over the last couple of years.